scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Case Studies
 ============

-These two case studies are toy models meant as illustrative of potential uses, and not of expertise in their relative domains.
+These two case studies are toy models meant as illustrative of potential uses, and not of expertise or rigor in their respective domains.
 Please see https://github.com/scottshambaugh/monaco/tree/main/examples for their source code as well as several more Monte Carlo implementation examples across a range of domains including financial modeling, pandemic spread, and integration.

 Baseball
 --------

-This case study models the trajectory of a baseball in flight after being hit for varying speeds, angles, topspins, aerodynamic conditions, and mass properties, attempting to determine where to focus training efforts for getting the furthest landing distances.
+This case study models the trajectory of a baseball in flight after being hit for varying speeds, angles, topspins, aerodynamic conditions, and mass properties.
 From assumed initial conditions immediately after being hit, the physics of the ball's ballistic flight are calculated over time until it hits the ground.

-Fig. :ref:`figbaseball` shows some output plots.
+Fig. :ref:`figbaseball` shows some plots of the results.
 A baseball team might use analyses like this to determine where outfielders should be placed to catch a ball for a hitter with known characteristics, or determine what aspect of a hit a batter should focus on to improve their home run potential.

 .. figure:: baseball.png
    :align: center